Nygosaki/AI-Writing-Detection/README.md

 Character Limits: 750-8192 Characters
 Uptime: Unknown
 Accuracy: Unknown
 Notes: Currently not functioning in headless as button not rendered in headless to prevent botting.
-Randomised class names to prevent botting, no way to select clear button, currently always gets a error.

 ### Copyleaks AI Content Detector
 https://copyleaks.com/ai-content-detector